kvakvs/AxisBot/README.md

 a fragment of Val'anyr.

 * `/wallet` After player deposits some gold to the pot (guild bank or trade the organizer), records the deposited gold.
+  Negative amount takes the gold from the wallet (refund).

 * `/bid` Sends a bunch of bidding buttons to the player's private messages.
 Each button bids the bid amount (multiple bids allowed).
 Bid amount is set in the config .yaml file.